OUGenomics/Bioinformatics-ARET-July2018/Section-1/readme.md

 fastqc SRX3973296_2.fastq
 ```

-This should create two HTML files you can view in firefox by locating your data/ directory with you web browser.
-I will dicuss the outbput in class, but here is an example of the qScore and adapter plots:
+This should create two HTML files you can view in Firefox by locating your data/ directory with you web browser.
+I will discuss the output in class, but here is an example of the qScore and adapter plots:

 ![qscore](https://github.com/OUGenomics/Bioinformatics-ARET-July2018/blob/master/images/SRX3973273_1_per_base_quality.png)

 ![adapters](https://github.com/OUGenomics/Bioinformatics-ARET-July2018/blob/master/images/SRX3973273_1_adapter_content.png)

 As you can see, there are no illumina adapters in the data -- good, they did a good job removing them.
 However, there is a fair amount of data that is below a threshold of Q30.
-We will remove this from the data befor proceeding.
+We will remove this from the data before proceeding.

 If your data does not contain any illumina adapter contamination, download my two example data files, run fastqc on them and view the output: